Australia is home to 14 cockatoo species, of which 11 exist in the wild only in Australia.

 Others (Long Billed Corellas, Little Corellas, Sulphur Crested Cockatoos and Galahs) have adapted well to human changes and in places have become agricultural pests.
 Cockatoos can also be a nuisance in urban areas.
 Used to maintaining their bills in the wild by chewing wood, in the suburbs they will chew outdoor furniture or window frames.

 Carnaby’s and Baudin’s Black Cockatoos are both listed as endangered, due to the clearing of its breeding habitat.
 They’re now confined to an area of south-west Western Australia.
-The Kangaroo Island Glossy and South-eastern Red-tailed Black-Cockatoo are EPBC Endangered.
+The Gang-Gang Cockatoo is also nationally endangered along with The Kangaroo Island Glossy and South-eastern Red-tailed Black-Cockatoo.
 The Forest Red-tailed Black Cockatoo is EPBC vulnerable and others are listed at state levels too.

 The Yellow tailed Black Cockatoos are also thought to be in decline as urban expansion reduces their habitat.
 The IUCN’s conservation status for most species is ‘of least concern’ but in South Australia there are threatened populations at state level.